 Perrin is a partner at Perrin, Landry & deLauney in Lafayette, Louisiana.
 He was a member of the UL – Lafayette (then known as Southwestern Louisiana Institute) weightlifting team which won eight national championships between 1957 and 1971, and established itself as one of the nation’s most-successful collegiate lifting programs.
 A documentary film tentatively entitled, The Ragin 13, by filmmaker Nicholas Campbell, is currently being filmed and traces the inspirational underdog story of this exceptional team and its achievements.

-CODOFIL celebrates its 50th anniversary in 2018 and is featured in the Governor’s Office in the Old State Capitol in Baton Rouge. http://www.louisianaoldstatecapitol.org/programs-exhibits/codofil-50-years-of-activism
+CODOFIL celebrated its 50th anniversary in 2018 and was featured in the Governor’s Office in the Old State Capitol in Baton Rouge.

 For more information on the Acadian Museum, please visit http://www.acadianmuseum.com.
 Information on CODOFIL may be accessed at https://www.crt.state.la.us/cultural-development/codofil/index.